myromeo/aishub2nmea/README.md

 **aishub2nmea** is a high-performance bridge service designed for maritime data enthusiasts.
 It fetches live vessel positions from the **AISHub Web Service**, converts the raw data into valid **NMEA !AIVDM** sentences, and streams them via UDP to your local AIS decoder (such as AIS-catcher, PilotLogic, or OpenCPN).

-This package is specifically optimized to handle large bursts of data (7,000+ messages) by pacing the delivery at **200 msg/sec**, ensuring your receiver's UDP buffers do not overflow and multi-part messages are reassembled correctly.
+This package is specifically optimized to handle large bursts of data by pacing the delivery at **200 msg/sec**, ensuring your receiver's UDP buffers do not overflow and multi-part messages are reassembled correctly.

 ## 🚀 Quick Start (Docker Compose)